terryma/vim-multiple-cursors/README.md

 - Performance in terminal vim degrades significantly with more cursors
 - Select mode is not implemented
 - Buggy when `wrap` is turned on
-- Cursor highlighting is off.
-The last column on the same row as Vim's cursor is not highlighted incorrectly.
-Setting virtualedit=all might help

 ## Changelog
 See [CHANGELOG.md](CHANGELOG.md)